 Read More: 30 Healthy Low-Carb Foods to Eat

 Unfortunately, it can't all be rainbows and unicorns.
-Here are some potential challenges and dangers of eating keto.
+Here are some potential side effects and dangers of eating keto.

-Featured Recipe: How to Make Sautéed Brussels Sprouts with Bacon & Onions
+Featured Recipe: Brussels Sprouts with Bacon & Vermouth

 As with all restrictive eating patterns, the keto diet certainly can interfere with your relationship with food.
 Overly restricting or removing whole food groups from your diet has the very real power to encourage orthorexic tendencies and an unhealthy obsession with what to eat.